 - Install all sub-slab plumbing, electrical conduits and radon gas evacuation tubes.

-- Install raft slab insulation forms, interior floor insulation and reinforcement mesh as per engineering specifications.
+- Install raft slab frost protected shallow foundation forms, interior floor insulation and reinforcement mesh as per engineering specifications.

 - If you are installing in-floor radiant heating, be sure to have it designed by engineer to properly locate the heating delivery system so as not to affect the structural integrity of the slab.